tomjefferis/FieldTrip-Pattern-Glare/README.md

-# FieldTrip-Pattern-Glare
+# FieldTrip Pattern Glare
-FieldTrip implementation of Pattern Glare Analysis
+## A  package of methods for use with the pattern glare dataset and the Matlab extenstion FieldTrip